xethlyx/xethlyx.github.io/README.md

 **Why?**

-This is a little side project of mine.
-Will recieve updates infrequently.
+This is a side project of mine.
+It will recieve updates infrequently.
+It is currently hosted on https://xethlyx.com/

-**Fun Fact**

-You just wasted 15 seconds of your life reading this.